 3. Always Price for Profit (Not Just Sales)

-Many beginners make the mistake of pricing based only on what others charge — without calculating profit.
+Many beginners make the mistake of pricing based only on what others charge — without calculating expenses.
+Before listing, you must consider:

-- Purchase cost
+- Purchase cost of the item

-- Marketplace fees (~10–15%)
+- Marketplace fees (typically ~10–15%)

 - Shipping cost

-- Packaging materials
+- Packaging materials (mailing bags, bubble wrap, tape)

-- Item sold for: £30
+- Item sold for: £30.00

-- eBay fee: £3.90
+- eBay fee (13%): £3.90

-- Shipping: £3.00
+- Postage cost: £3.00

-- Item cost: £10
+- Item original cost: £10.00

 4. Pricing Psychology (Why £19.99 Works Better Than £20)

-This technique is called “charm pricing”.
+- This technique is called “charm pricing”.

 5. Using “Best Offer” to Increase Sales

-- Enable “Best Offer”
+- Enable the “Best Offer” feature on your listing.

-- Accept reasonable offers quickly
+- Accept reasonable offers quickly to build momentum.

 Common Pricing Mistakes to Avoid